-• How is The Los Angeles Film School preparing for reopening the campus?
+How is The Los Angeles Film School prepared to reopen the campus?

-Upon review of recommendations and operational plans from the Center for Disease Control Prevention (CDC) and other governmental and higher education resources, the school has developed a plan for when we resume campus operations.
-Our hope is to be able to expand the number of on-campus labs soon.
+Upon review of recommendations and operational plans from the Center for Disease Control Prevention (CDC) and other governmental and higher education resources, the school has developed a “Return-To-Campus” plan.

-• What do I do if I do not have access to internet at home?
+What if I can’t access high-speed internet at home?

-Yes, students will need to attend the scheduled digital class meetings and complete all assignments and other activities on the LMS as outlined in the course requirements provided by course instructors.
+Yes, students will need to attend the scheduled Zoom class meetings and complete all assignments and other activities on the LMS as outlined in the course requirements provided by course instructors.

 Financial Aid and Federal Work Study